faucetsdn/udmi/docs/tools/setup.md

 # UDMI Tools Setup

-## Baseline Requirements

-Most interactions work with [Cloud IoT Core](https://cloud.google.com/iot/docs/) and [PubSub](https://cloud.google.com/pubsub/docs), so a familiarity with those topics is assumed throughout the UDMI documentation.

 ## Software Prerequisites

 As a minimum, to run or deploy the included tools, the following software will need